ShinjiMimura/txtool/README.md

 all the info an offline PC needs to verify that it is correct and to sign it (except the private keys).

-Then `txtool-sign` can sign this transactin using only the data provided by `txtool-build` and a text file containing one private key per line.
+Then `txtool-sign` can sign this transaction using only the data provided by `txtool-build` and a text file containing one private key per line.

 These scripts use `bitcoin-cli` (or variants) to fetch information about